latest nhpb_banner 1__compressed2

 Help with Medical Bills

-Find help with your mortgage in all cities such as Atlanta and Augusta.
-Resources and agencies can provide foreclosure assistance and free counseling.
-Also, residents can ask the housing counselors for referrals in an effort to find additional Georgia assistance programs that will assist residents with paying other types of bills.
+Find help with your paying your mortgage in all GA cities such as Atlanta and Augusta.
+Non-profits and government agencies can provide foreclosure prevention services, home loan refinancing and free counseling.
+Also, residents can ask the housing counselors for referrals in an effort to find grant money to pay a past due mortgage or other owner related costs.
+Learn how to get mortgage assistance in Georgia.

+Mortgage assistance from non-profit organizations in Georgia is localized in nature.
 The federal government HUD agency has certified dozens of non-profit and community action organizations in Georgia to provide housing and foreclosure counseling to homeowners across the state.
 Most of this is offered for free.
-Read more.
+Read more on HUD housing counselors in Georgia.

 By Jon McNamara